What is Condition-Based Monitoring?

 How IIoT has changed Condition Based Monitoring

-IIoT has changed the way condition based monitoring can be completed.
-Sensors installed on the assets can perform ongoing vibration and oil analysis, and monitor temperature changes.
+Industrial Internet of things (IIoT) has changed the way condition-based monitoring can be completed.
+Sensors installed on the assets can perform ongoing vibration and oil analysis and monitor temperature changes.
 This greatly reduces the need for manual inspections and testing.
 Sensors will monitor the asset condition for indicators of decreasing performance or imminent failure.

 When indicators arise, the sensor will notify the maintenance team of the change in asset condition through an IIoT solution.
 Maintenance teams can respond to the issue and perform the necessary maintenance immediately.